GWjun/gwjun-ui/packages/cli/README.md

 # gwjun-ui

-A CLI for adding components to your project.
+A CLI tool to directly add component code to your React project.

 ## Installation

+> If you have not set up a React project, please follow the instructions in the [Getting Started Guide](docs/getting-started-guide.md).
+>
+> If you have already set up a React project, please proceed with the following steps.

+### Add tsconfig alias

 Add baseUrl and alias in your `tsconfig.json` to correctly configure the import paths for utility functions.
 <br>